·

 VISITING THE CATHEDRAL

-TREASURE TOUR | Discover the cathedral’s precious relics, including the head of Saint John the Baptist, the Paraclet votive crown, and the shrine of Saint Firmin.
-This 30-minute guided tour offers a glimpse into sacred artifacts lost during the French Revolution and later recovered.
-The tour costs 5 EUR per person.
-From April 1 to September 30, tours run at 11 a.m. (except Tuesdays and Sundays) and 2 p.m. (except Tuesdays).
-From October 1 to March 31, tours are at 11 a.m. (except Tuesdays, Sundays, and during religious ceremonies).
+For something a bit different, the treasure tour dives into the cathedral’s sacred relics, such as the head of Saint John the Baptist, the Paraclet votive crown, and the shrine of Saint Firmin.
+This guided visit lasts about 30 minutes and costs 5 EUR per person.
+From April 1 to September 30, it runs at 11 a.m. (except Tuesdays and Sundays) and 2 p.m. (except Tuesdays).
+From October 1 to March 31, tours are at 11 a.m. (except Tuesdays, Sundays, and during ceremonies).

 HISTORY

-WEST FAÇADE AND PORTALS
+WEST FAÇADE

 PORTAL OF THE LAST JUDGMENT